Lundbeck-Biometrics/Dopamine-Simulation-Tools/README.md

 from DopamineNeuronClass import DA, D1MSN, D2MSN

-## DA
+## class feedback([alpha1, alpha2], k_on, k_off, occupancy = 0.5)
+Creates a feedback system.
+Provides a gain attribute which is used to regulate cell firing and release.

+#### gain
+This is the feedback delivered and which is used to regulate cell firing and release.
+It is a function of the occupancy on the receptor (0 <= occ <= 1).
+This part has a nonlinaer and a linear term:
+Gain = bool(alpha1)/(1 + alpha1*feedback.occupancy) + alpha2*feedback.occupancy

+#### alpha1
+Strength of non-linear feedback part

+## class DA(area = 'VTA')
 Class definition of a DA system.

 This is main class used to make simulations of two compartment DA signalling.
+Concentraions are always in units of nM.
+Time is always in units of seconds.
+Firing rates are in Hz

 ### How to create an instance
 Create VTA system using DAsys = DA("vta").
 This will establish equations that corresponds to mesolimbic signaling.
 Ie. VTA  > nucleus accumbens DA signaling.